-Current version number: 4.3 for Level 5 optional module Independent Report (HANXRX-15-5) sework to 100% coursework, in line with amendment to module.
-Interim awards updated in Parts 1 and 3 : Higher Education Foundation Certificate added.
-Material Alteration: No Rationale: to ensure accuracy I can confirm that student represe managers have been consulted and support this change entatives have been consulted about this change onsultation which has been placed in the Module File Signature: Date : 28/02/20 Name of Head of Department: I confirm that this change does not present or planned for by the department: ot require additional resources beyond the scope of those already rtment Signature: Date : 28/2/2020 Approval Committee and Date: CVC Chair's action 2020 03 03 Change approved with effect from: 1 September 2020 Resulting new version number: 4.4 (intakes 2019+)
+Current version number: 4.3 Dutline Change Details : Assessment for Level 5 optional module Independent Report (HANXRX-15-5) changed from 25% exam and 75% coursework to 100% coursework, in line with amendment to module.
+Interim awards updated in Parts 1 and 3: Higher Education Foundation Certificate added.
+Material Alteration: No Rationale: to ensure accuracy I can confirm that student represed I have retained evidence of this confirm that student represed I have retained evidence of this confirm that student represed in the stude managers have been consulted and support this change entatives have been consulted about this change onsultation which has been placed in the Module File Signature: Date : 28/02/20 Name of Head of Department: I confirm that this change does n present or planned for by the depa ot require additional resources beyond the scope of those already rtment Signature: Date : 28/2/2020 Approval Committee and Date: CVC Chair's action 2020 03 03 Change approved with effect from: 1 September 2020 Resulting new version number: 4.4 (intakes 2019+)